How to Start A Blog in 2020

 This is the point where you’ll make a few clicks.

 For hosting, I recommend Hostgator.
 Hostgator is a leading host company and has been in the business for over 15 years.
 While you can use just about any host — InMotion, Namecheap and so on, I recommend Hostgator.

 They have a great package for people just starting out and offer:

 - 24/7 support

 SSL certificates allow you to have “padlock” on your website or blog, signaling to users that your blog is safe and secure.
-Most browsers flag websites or blogs without the padlock.
+All modern browsers flag websites or blogs without the padlock icon.
 Hostgator will offer you this for free.

 Because I have an SSL Certificate on this blog, here’s what Google Chrome says: